13 Things You’ll Regret Not Keeping in a Safe

 Any document that proves who you are—and that would be difficult to replace—should be kept in a safe, Patel says.
 This could include your original birth certificate, passport, Social Security card, property deed, car title, and marriage, divorce, and name-change paperwork.
 The SureSeal by FireKing safe chest holds both legal and letter-sized documents under lock and key, and provides protection against fire and water damage.
 Protect your identity further by learning the 26 secrets an identity thief definitely doesn’t want you to know.

 While most of your cash should be in an interest-earning account, “it’s important to keep some cash on hand at home in case of emergency,” Patel says, citing natural disasters or the banking system going offline as two possibilities.
 A depository safe lets you deposit money through a slot without actually opening the safe—so not only can it keep cash safe from intruders, but it can also act as a piggy bank for adults who need to keep their money safe from…themselves.
 This one from AdirOffice can be used with a digital code or a physical key, and we love that it comes in a color besides basic black.
-Meanwhile, check these unexpected places in your house where you might find extra cash.

 Medical and legal documents

 While you might keep a copy of your will in a bank safe deposit box, you should always keep the original in your home.
 Likewise, you want to have immediate access to any paperwork for a trust, advance directive, health care proxy, or power of attorney for you or your loved ones in the event of a health emergency.
 This portable safe box from Honeywell can accommodate bulky paperwork as well as flash drives or CDs that might have sensitive information.
 Bonus: The carry handle makes it easier to transport to doctors’ and attorneys’ offices.